ryo-ohki-code/sideshift-payment-integration-node/README.md

 ```

-## Coin helpers function
+### Coin helpers

 **updateCoinsList(destination)**:
-The updateCoinsList function is an asynchronous utility that refreshes the system's coin database with the latest information from the SideShift API, including coin details, network information, and icon downloads.
+Refreshes the system's coin database with the latest information from the SideShift API, including coin details, network information, it also downloads missing icons svg images.

 Parameter
-destination: The file path or destination where coin icons should be downloaded
+destination: The file path or destination where coin icons should be downloaded (e.g., "/icons/")

 return
 ```